 Here we will look into Wikipedia SEO strategies, which will help you to learn more about On page SEO and you can take away 2-3 things from here and implement it on your website.

-Wikipedia is one of the most popular website and you will find SEO ranking for most of the Keyword at number 1 in Google search.
-Wikipedia’s popularity owes itself to the website being unique, with article content that any user can edit.
+Wikipedia is one of the most popular websites and you will find SEO ranking for most of the keywords at number 1 in Google search.
+Wikipedia’s popularity owes itself to the website is unique, with article content that any user can edit.

 Wikipedia employs stringent policies with regard to link spam, to the point that even relevant external links to its many articles at times get deleted.
 The few remaining links are in the form of tags to hide them from search engine spiders, which defeats the purpose of using Wikipedia as part of any SEO strategy.